fjchange/pytorch_ano_pre/README.md

 ** This repo modify the normalization of the Regular Score, And replace flownetSD with lite-flownet ** AUC 85.6%+-0.1% of Avenue dataset

+**You can use FlowNet2SD Now, modify the code in train.py as the comment said.**

 ![img](https://github.com/fjchange/pytorch_ano_pre/blob/master/Assests/1554797352491.png)

 ## 1. requirement